Tom Hanson (American football)

-Thomas Tucker "Swede" Hanson (November 10, 1907 - August 5, 1970) was an American football halfback in the National Football League (NFL) mainly for the Philadelphia Eagles, for whom he caught the first touchdown in franchise history.
-He played college football at Temple University.
+Thomas Tucker "Swede" Hanson (November 10, 1907 - August 5, 1970) was an American football halfback and quarterback in the National Football League (NFL), mainly for the Philadelphia Eagles, for whom he caught the first touchdown in franchise history.
+He also played for the Brooklyn Dodgers, Staten Island Stapletons, and Pittsburgh Pirates.
+Hanson played college football at Temple University.

 Early life

 Born and raised in the Navesink section of Middletown Township, New Jersey, Hanson attended Leonardo High School (which currently is known as Middletown High School North), where he started playing varsity level high school athletics while he was in the seventh grade; he would also play both baseball and basketball in high school.
 As a sophomore in the 1925 season, Hanson led Leonardo High School to the school's first state championship, finishing the regular season with an 8–0 record, until they lost the postseason Class B playoff championship game by a score of 20-0 played in front of 3,000 fans at Rutgers University against a Rahway High School team that had been undefeated for three consecutive seasons.
 As a junior in 1926, Hanson was part of the Leonardo team that won its second consecutive state title, with wins that included a 40–0 victory against Rahway that ended the school's win streak.